Re-create the magic of Hogwarts with these ‘Harry Potter’-themed Halloween decorations

 - These hangable Sannix Vintage Skeleton Flying Keys are just like the ones used to protect the Philosopher’s Stone.

-- These Unique “Harry Potter” Novelty Glasses are great as party favors or table decor.
+- These “Harry Potter” Novelty Glasses are great as party favors or table decor.

 - You can invite guests to your Halloween party with the Paladone Hogwarts Letter Writing Stationery Set.